Position

 Clovis Community College AC1 Building

-The vice president will be a student-focused, dynamic, kind and collaborative leader who is committed to advancing student access, equity, and success for our diverse student body.
-The vice president will expand existing relationships with community organizations and build upon strong partnerships with to advance the economic and social mobility of our students.
+The Vice President will be a student-focused, dynamic, kind and collaborative leader who is committed to advancing student access, equity, and success for our diverse student body.
+The Vice President will expand existing relationships with community organizations and build upon strong partnerships with to advance the economic and social mobility of our students.

 Clovis Community College (CCC) is a fully accredited two-year public college in California’s agricultural Central Valley, situated between Fresno County’s two largest cities, Fresno and Clovis.
 The college is a Hispanic Serving Institution enrolling more than 8,500 students a semester, with 43% of those are Hispanic and 66% are low-income.